Italy: 7 places to travel to in the boot country is written by Ida Dreboldt Kofoed-Hansen.

 The city houses many historic buildings including the Palazzo Vecchio, which is the city hall.
 Inside, big names like Leonardo da Vinci and Michelangelo have adorned walls and ceilings, making the entire building a work of art.

 If you have a taste for art and would like to get lost in the great works, a visit to the Uffizi Museum is a must.
 The building was formerly an administrative office of the city government, but is today known as the finest art museum in Florence - perhaps even in the whole world.

-The city itself is very beautiful with wonderful squares and cozy streets that invite you to explore.
-If you are a foodie, there is also something for you: Florence is full of really good ones dining experiences.
+The city itself is very beautiful, with wonderful squares and cozy streets that invite you to explore.
+If you are a foodie, there is also something for you: Florence is full of really good food experiences.

-There is no doubt that Florence is a popular city, so you can safely expect more languages than Italian to be spoken in the city streets, and there is pressure on the popular places.
+There is no doubt that Florence is a popular city, so you can safely expect that more languages than Italian will be spoken in the city streets, and there is pressure in the popular places.
 It may therefore be an idea to visit the city out of season.
-Should you need a detour from the city, the beautiful and interesting Tuscan cities of Lucca and Pisa are close by.
+Should you need a detour from the city, they are beautiful and interesting Tuscan cities Lucca and Pisa close by.

 Venice: The city on the water

 Venice is known as a city full of romantic atmosphere, and it is not difficult to find beautiful places where you will almost be breathless from the impressions.